-Electronic Brachytherapy (eB x^{TM}) Treatment for Breast Cancer Axxent® eB x^{TM}
+Electronic Brachytherapy (eBxTM) Treatment for Breast Cancer

+Axxent® eBxTM

 The portable Axxent eBx system uses isotope-free miniaturized X-ray tube technology to deliver therapy directly to cancer sites with minimal radiation exposure to surrounding healthy tissue.
-The Axxent eBx system is FDA-cleared for the treatment of early stage breast cancer, endometrial cancer and skin cancer, as well as for the treatment of other cancers or conditions where radiation therapy is indicated, including IORT.
+The Axxent eBx system is FDA-cleared for the treatment of early stage breast cancer, endometrial cancer, cervical cancer, and skin cancer, as well as for the treatment of other cancers or conditions where radiation therapy is indicated, including IORT.
 The Company offers FDA-cleared applicators for the utilization of the Axxent eBx system including breast applicators for IORT and APBI in the treatment of breast cancer, vaginal applicators for the treatment of endometrial cancer, cervical applicators for the treatment of cervical cancer, and skin applicators for the treatment of non-melanoma skin cancers.
 The single-use breast IORT and APBI applicators are offered in a variety of sizes based on clinical need.
 The endometrial, cervical and skin applicators are reusable and are manufactured in various sizes based on the anatomical requirements of the patient or the size of the lesion.
 The Company also provides the 50kV isotope-free energy source, a comprehensive service warranty program, and various accessories such as the Axxent eBx Rigid Shield for internal IORT shielding.
-The 50kV energy source is sold either as an annual contract customized to individual customer volume/usage requirements or on a single unit basis.
+The 50kV energy source is typically sold as an annual contract customized to individual customer volume/usage requirements.

 The Company has made several enhancements to the Axxent eBx system controller including a new software interface enabling enhanced system functionality and an upgraded high voltage connection improving system performance.
 In 2014, the Company developed and launched a new Axxent SPX Controller which includes an optimized skin treatment arm customized for compatibility in confined patient treatment rooms in physician office-based facilities.
 This controller complements the Axxent MPX Controller which is designed for multi-application use.
-In early 2013 the Company received FDA clearance for a new applicator for use in the treatment of cervical cancer and plans to launch this product in the U.S and International markets in mid-2015.
+In early 2013 the Company received FDA clearance for a new applicator for use in the treatment of cervical cancer and launched this product in the U.S and International markets in 2015.
 This new applicator further expands the Company's product portfolio in the gynecological cancer market and enables customers to offer comprehensive electronic brachytherapy solutions to their patients in need of gynecological radiation therapy.
-Current customers of the Xoft eBx system include university research and community hospitals, private and governmental institutions, doctors' offices, cancer care clinics, and veterinary facilities in the United States, Europe and Asia and strategic partnerships with radiation oncology service providers that enable the supervised delivery of the technology in dermatology offices.
+Current customers of the Xoft eBx system include university research and community hospitals, private and governmental institutions, doctors' offices, cancer care clinics, and veterinary facilities in the United States, Europe and Asia.